Translational Mechanical Converter (G)

 heat

-Heat port, is related to the gas temperature inside the converter.
+The thermal port is connected to the temperature of the gas inside the converter.

 translational mechanics